IARC-ICE/ediglobocanhub/README.md

-# ediglobocanhub
+# Profiling global cancer incidence and mortality by socioeconomic development

-Profiling global cancer incidence and mortality by socioeconomic development
+This repository contains all the source code that have been used for the **Profiling global cancer incidence and mortality by socioeconomic development** paper (submitted)